SagarG2003/DPDZeroAssignment/README.md

-# 🔁 Multi-Service (Golang and Python) Reverse Proxy with Nginx and Docker
+# 🔁 Multi-Service (Golang and Python) Application with Nginx Reverse Proxy and Docker

 This project follows a microservice architecture where each backend service runs independently in its own Docker container, and **NGINX** serves as a reverse proxy to route requests to the appropriate service.